Posted by: Shmuel Browns | May 13, 2008

 5. Jerusalem: Hummus Bar, way down Agrippas Street, left side walking west, towards the park, Gan Sacher.

-6. Tel Aviv: On our way to Jaffa we found a small restaurant, Aba Gil, that serves soups, salads, bulghur, and hummus, organic, w. whole wheat pita.
+7. Tel Aviv: On our way to Jaffa we found a small restaurant, Aba Gil, that serves soups, salads, bulghur, and hummus, organic, with whole wheat pita.
 55 Yehuda HaLevi Street, 03 566-3320 and even its own website here.

 If it’s a special occasion you want something more creative, more unique as a repast, food prepared with intention – slowfood.
-Then the place to go in Jerusalem is Eucalyptus, 7 Horcanus, to have a taste of chef Moshe Basson’s cooking.
+Then the place to go in Jerusalem is Eucalyptus in Hutzot HaYotzer, the artists colony just across from Jaffa Gate, to have a taste of chef Moshe Basson’s Biblical cooking.

 One afternoon, a Jewish chef and a Muslim chef got together to cook for peace.
 Moshe Basson of the Eucalyptus restaurant in Jerusalem and Nabil Aho of the Restaurant Notre Dame of Jerusalem Center made a menu from traditional Biblical food, including green wheat soup and musakhan chicken with hummus (and let’s just say it was the best hummus I ever tasted).”